 Shock chlorination of wells or piping systems may loosen up scale, iron deposits and other materials, which can clog fixtures, appliances, and valves in the piping system.
 Care should be taken when flushing the piping, and all aerators removed to prevent clogging.
 In some extreme cases of corroded piping, the piping may fail and start to leak after this procedure.
 Chlorination will not remove nitrate or other contaminants.

-Using a Well Sanitizer Kit with Dry Pellets and Powdered Bleach
+Shock Chlorination Using Dry Pellets or Powdered Bleach

 The dry pellet method (70% calcium hypochlorite) can be used for well, storage tank, or cistern sanitation.
 The amount of tablets and granules used will depend on the amount of water in the system to be sanitized.
 Half of the total treatment will be completed with chlorine pellets and the other half will be completed with granular chlorine slurry.

-Do not run high levels of chlorine into the septic system.
+Do not run high levels of chlorine down the drain into the septic system.

 A) Chlorine may make the water run colored, and iron deposits, slime, and organic material may break loose and plug pump screens.